viminn/php/README.md

 # php
- Simple php stuff from college.
+ Simple php and some webdev stuff from college.
 Culminating in a website with a database